istio/istio.io/content/en/docs/concepts/security/index.md

 Istio manages certificates and keys in all namespaces and enforces different access control rules to the services.

-### How Citadel determines whether to create Service Account secrets
+### How Citadel determines whether to create service account secrets

 When a Citadel instance notices that a `ServiceAccount` is created in a namespace, it must decide whether it should generate an `istio.io/key-and-cert` secret for that `ServiceAccount`.
 In order to make that decision, Citadel considers three inputs (note: there can be multiple Citadel instances deployed in a single cluster, and the following targeting rules are applied to each instance):